reactioncommerce/reaction-docs/website/versioned_docs/version-2.0.0/core-plugins-marketplace.md

 original_id: core-plugins-marketplace
 ---

+> **Note**: Deprecating marketplaces: Reaction will not be recreating current implementation of marketplaces in v2.x.
+Our focus in the near-term is on improving support for multi-shop orchestration tools, for merchants who have multiple properties or sales channels.

 Every Reaction Commerce installation inherently supports multiple shops: almost all entities and permissions are scoped by shop ID.
 But there is no relationship between these shops and they do not mix.

 If you are interested in creating a marketplace experience, there is an experimental alpha plugin in [`/imports/plugins/included/marketplace`](https://github.com/reactioncommerce/reaction/tree/v1.15.0/imports/plugins/included/marketplace) that allows you to create shops that are “merchant” shops belonging to another shop.
 Use this at your own risk and expect to have to customize it a bit.